KCErb/lucky-hasura-docker/GUIDE.md

 rsync -avr lucky-hasura-docker/proj_template/ foo_bar
 ```

-To include the CORSHandler, update `src/app_server.cr` to include `CORSHandler.new` in the middleware listing.

 For the last change you'll need to make, now that the LHD and Lucky projects are together, take a look in `config/server.cr` you should see a line that starts with `settings.secret_key_base =` (line 17).
 The string that follows is your development-mode secret key base and will be used to sign the JWTs that are passed to Hasura.
 It gets randomly generated on project creation and `hasura` will need to know its value.
 You can either change it to `lucky_hasura_32_character_secret` (the static default in this project) or you can update all instances of `lucky_hasura_32_character_secret` with the value you find here.
 Either way it'll only run in development so you should be safe.

 ### Docker Intro